 Palmer says he is just doing what he can to make Australia a better place.
 The question is, for whom?
 Making Australia a better place apparently necessitated spending all that money to suppress the Labor vote to save the country from ‘Shifty Shorten’.
 Continue reading Clive Palmer: a threat to democracy→

 The latest Newspoll, according to Twitter, so it must be right, was Federal Primary Votes: L/NP 38 (-1) ALP 37 (0) GRN 9 (0) UAP 4 (0) ON 3 (-1).
 Seriously, Kevin Bonham said on Twitter, that with those numbers, Labor would be unlucky to lose.
 The Newspoll site has Labor in front 51.5-48.5.

 Bludger Track has Labor gaining 11 since 2016 to land on 80, with the LNP on 65 and Others on 6.

 The suggestion is that the LNP’s primary vote of 38 going into the election is the lowest ever on Newspoll.

-The Grattan Institute found that in order to provide tax cuts in the never-never while reducing government expenditure from 24.9% of GDP in 2018-19 to 23.6% during the next decade amounts to cutting existing programs by more than A$40 billion a year in 2029-30.
+The Grattan Institute found that providing tax cuts in the never-never while reducing government expenditure from 24.9% of GDP in 2018-19 to 23.6% during the next decade will necessitate cutting existing programs by more than A$40 billion a year in 2029-30.
 That should have been the story of the week, but somehow it wasn’t.

 Laura Tingle virtually announced on the 7.30 Report that Scott Morrison would be heading to Yarralumla tomorrow to kick off the election campaign.
 All the signs around Parliament House were pointing in that direction.